Renée Watson (author): Selected works

 Watson's first picture book A Place Where Hurricanes Happen was inspired by her work with students who had experienced Hurricane Katrina.
 After working with the kids to create their own poetry she wrote this book which follows four kids as they tell about life before, during, and after Hurricane Katrina.
 She initially wrote it as part of a creative writing assignment while at The New School and was encouraged to publish it by her professor.

 Watson's second young adult novel, Piecing Me Together, was published by Bloomsbury in 2017.
 It tells the story of Jade, a poor African-American teenager at a predominantly white Portland, Oregon high school who struggles with the prejudice of the people surrounding her.
 It debuted at number nine on the New York Times young adult hardcover bestseller list on March 18, 2018.
 It also received several starred reviews, won the Coretta Scott King Author Award and the Bank Street Children's Book Committee's Josette Frank Award for fiction, and was a Newbery Honor Book.
 Watson's relationships with the black women she knew growing up and a 2014 NAACP report exploring struggles exclusive to African-American girls inspired her to write this novel.

 Together with the subject's daughter, Ilyasah Shabazz, she co-authored Betty Before X, a fictionalized account of civil rights leader Dr. Betty Shabazz's life in 1945 Detroit prior to meeting Malcolm X.

 Watson's third young adult novel, Watch Us Rise, about two best friends who start a women's rights club in their high school, was published by Bloomsbury in 2019.
 It's co-written with author Ellen Hagan.

 For both her first picture book A Place Where Hurricanes Happen and her latest middle grade novel Some Places More Than Others, Watson worked with illustrator Shadra Strickland.

+Awards and honors

+The Bank Street College of Education has named 13 of Watson's books the best of the year: